g0aty/SickoMenu/README.md

 ## ⚙️ Features
 A huge collection of various utilities and cheats such as
+- Generate a brand new guest account every time the game is launched
+- Allow other players to no-clip
+- Ban other players without hosting
 - Fake Roles
 - NoClip
 - Move in Vents